queens-knights/main-control-deprecated/README.md

 # Announcements

 Have a nice reading week.
-Also, happy valentine day.

 **Due to Coronavirus, DJI release an announcement.**